TheMarziyeh/RL-Algorithms-in-Pong/README.md

 ### CONTRIBUTING

+If you'd like to contribute to Project Title, here are some guidelines:

+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Write tests to cover your changes.
+4. Run the tests to ensure they pass.
+5. Commit your changes.
+6. Push your changes to your forked repository.
+7. Submit a pull request.

 ### CONTACT US

 If you have any questions regarding this project please feel free to contact us through email or Linkedin!
 We will be happy to help :) <br>